Flow-CS196/Flow-CS196.github.io/README.md

 About Flow

-  Flow spawned from a project we created for CS 196 at the University of Illinois Urbana-Champaign.
+  Flow is the project we created for CS 196 at the University of Illinois Urbana-Champaign.
 Flow creates easy to follow, logical "flow" charts for novice developers.
 Simply drag and connect different types of boxes to create runnable flowcharts of JavaScript code.
 Files are saved locally to save a project for later use or editing.

 Different Types of Boxes

-START - The start parallelogram signals the first block of a new file and cannot be deleted.
-When writing a new file, connect your second statement to the start parallelogram.
-The code inside the start parallelogram will be executed.
+START - The start parallelogram is the starting point of the flowchart and it cannot be deleted.
+When you are making a new flowchart, connect your second box to the start parallelogram.
+The code inside the start parallelogram is executed.

 SIMPLE - The simple rectangle just runs the code inside it.

 CONDITIONAL - The conditional diamond creates a conditional statement.
 If the condition is correct, the next box the flowchart will flow to is the one connected to the bottom of the conditional diamond.
 Else, the flowchart will flow to the box connected to the right of the conditional diamond.

 INPUT - The input oval allows the user to enter any input that can be evaluated by the eval() function.
-For example, if an input oval contains k as its code, and you enter the input 7 when the running code reaches the input oval and asks for your input, then the statement eval("k = 7"); will run.
+For example, if an input oval contains k as its text, and you enter the input 7, when the running code reaches the input oval and asks for your input, then the statement eval("k = 7"); will run.

 Saving and Loading